TOOLBOX

 Master’s degree or Bachelor’s

-This course is an idea accelerator program for future entrepreneurs tackling systemic problems in society.
+This course is an idea accelerator programme for future entrepreneurs tackling systemic problems in society.
 It will allow students to learn and apply the Design Thinking methodology to tackle a social innovation challenge in 10 weeks.
 Students will develop creative thinking skills and the ability to move from conceptual thinking to taking action.

 After this course Students will be able to: